INRAE, MIAT

 lines;

-get the start and end positions;
+get the start and end positions as int

 compute the size of each gene;